Southington, Connecticut: Government

+Education

 Southington has eight public elementary schools, two middle schools and one high school.
-It also has an alternative school for children in grades 8–12 called ALTA.
+It also has an alternative school for children in grades 8–12 called the Karen Smith Academy.
 Approximately 6,500 students are enrolled in Southington public schools, making it one of the larger districts in the state of Connecticut.
 Southington High School has a growing enrollment exceeding 2,200 students, of which 90% of graduates attend post-secondary education.

 Due to Southington's popularity as a family suburb, the town has undertaken plans to expand all schools to accommodate the growing enrollment.
 Three elementary schools have been completed, and a new building and second cafeteria has been added to the high school campus.
-Voters recently approved expansion and renovations to two other elementary schools (with one to be demolished and rebuilt), as well as to the two middle schools.
+In 2012, voters approved expansion and renovations to two other elementary schools (with one to be demolished and rebuilt), as well as to the two middle schools.

 Southington also has two parochial schools; Southington Catholic is pre-kindergarten through eighth and the other, Central Christian Academy is pre-kindergarten through twelfth.